Google Pixel 7a Review: It's worth it

 The Pixel 7a will receive three years of major software updates as well as five years of security patches.
 This means that Pixel 7a users will have the one-in-a-lifetime pleasure of experiencing Android 14, Android 15, and Android 16 earlier than most other Android users.
 Meanwhile, your phone will be secure up to 2028.

-I just love how good the Pixel is when used heavily in conjunction with Google's services.
+I just love how good the Pixel is when used heavily with Google's services.
 Being a heavy Google user myself, usually juggling between at least two Google profiles daily, using a Pixel usually takes away a lot of stress and makes the experience more pleasant than usual.
-Shocking, I know, but most Android devices out there generally lack the same level of detail and amount of polish when it comes to accommodating your own
+Shocking, I know, but most Android devices out there generally lack the same level of detail and amount of polish when it comes to accommodating your workflow on a phone.

 Google Pixel 7a Battery and charging